Find Affordable College Courses

 Read full report on Non-Professional General Legal Studies at Ramapo College of New Jersey

-With a ranking of #8, University of Pittsburgh - Pittsburgh Campus did quite well on this year’s most popular schools for non-professional general legal studies students working on their bachelor’s degree.
-Pitt is a very large public school located in the city of Pittsburgh.
+University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for non-professional general legal studies students to get a bachelor’s degree.
+It came in at #8 on the list.
+Pitt is a very large public school located in the large city of Pittsburgh.

 About 61% of the students majoring in non-professional general legal studies at the school are women while 39% are male.